-TOD CECDET!

-TOP SECRET! statements by very senior U.S. officials, including the President, as well as the policies expressed by Members of Congress, other 1 Western governments, international organizations, and human rights groups.
-In addition, some Agency officers are aware of interrogation 23 activities that were outside or beyond the scope of the written DoJ ij opinion.
-Officers are concerned that future public revelation of the CTC Program is inevitable and will seriously damage Agency officers' personal reputations, as well as the reputation and effectiveness of the Agency itself.
-256. (TS/ The Agency has generally provided good guidance and support to its officers who have been detaining and interrogating high value terrorists using EITs pursuant to the Presidential Memorandum of Notification (MON) of 17 September 2001.
-In particular, CTC did a commendable job in directing the interrogations of high value detainees at At these foreign locations, Agency personnel-with one notable exception described in this Review-followed guidance and 7 9 procedures and documented their activities well.
-257. (TS/ By distinction, the Agency especially in the early months of the Program-failed to provide adequate staffing, guidance, and support to those involved with the detention and interrogation of detainees in Significant problems -COBALT E, i occurred first at the facility known as which this Review found to be an Agency operation.
-303/12.
-1 COBALT Although some EITs were employed with terrorist detainees at most of the interrogations there used standard techniques.
-258. (TS/ Unauthorized, improvised, inhumane, 1 and undocumented detention and interrogation techniques were used Two individuals died as a result.
-The used Two individuals died as a result.
-The circumstances of the two cases are quite different.
-Both were referred to the Department of Justice (DoJ) for potential prosecution.
-One has ١٠ سيئد been declined and the other remains open.
-Each incident will be the - , ] 102 TOP SECRET! .i.
-D0449 D0112 subject of a separate Report of Investigation by the Office of Inspector General.
-One case, in November 2002, took place at where the treatment resulted in the death of a detainee.
-In the second case, unauthorized techniques were used in the interrogation of an individual who died at Asadabad Base while under interrogation by an Agency contractor in June 2003.
-Agency officers did not normally conduct interrogations at that location. the Agency officers involved lacked timely and adequate guidance, training, experience, supervision, or authorization, and did not exercise sound judgment.
+256. (TS, generation) The Agency has generally provided good guidance and support to its officers who have been detaining and interrogating high value terrorists using EITs pursuant to

+In particular, CTC did a commendable job in directing the interrogations of high value detainees at At these foreign locations, Agency personnel-with one notable exception described in this Review-followed guidance and procedures and documented their activities well.

+257. (TS, manual) By distinction, the Agency-especially in the early months of the Program-failed to provide adequate staffing, guidance, and support to those involved with the detention and interrogation of detainees in to the Department of Justice (DoJ) for potential prosecution. incident will be the referred subject of a separate Report of Investigation by the Office of Inspector General.

+258. (TS, Unauthorized, improvised, inhumane, and undocumented detention and interrogation techniques were used unauthorized techniques were used in the interrogation of an individual who died at Asadabad Base while under interrogation by an Agency contractor in June 2003.
+Agency officers did not normally conduct interrogations at that location for the Agency officers involved lacked timely and adequate guidance, training, experience, supervision, or authorization, and did not exercise sound judgment.

-259. (TS/ The Agency failed to issue in a timely manner comprehensive written guidelines for detention and interrogation activities.
+259. (TS, manually) The Agency failed to issue in a timely manner comprehensive written guidelines for detention and interrogation activities.
 Although ad hoc guidance was provided to many officers through cables and briefings in the early months of detention and interrogation activities, the DCI Confinement and Interrogation Guidelines were not issued until January 2003, several months after initiation of interrogation activity and after many of the unauthorized activities had taken place.
-The DCI Guidelines do not address certain important issues